Cavs vs. Bucks NBA Betting Odds, Trends & Prediction

 Fiserv Forum, Milwaukee, WI

-Our NBA Public Betting Information page indicates that 52% of public bettors are currently backing the Cavs when it comes to the spread.
+Our NBA Public Betting Information page indicates that 63% of public bettors are currently backing the Bucks when it comes to the spread.
 This information is subject to change throughout the day, however, so be sure to check the link so you’re receiving the most up-to-date public betting data.

 Cavs vs. Bucks NBA Betting Trends